 The iconic venue now also hosts weddings.
 Accordingly, they have recently introduced the Suites at Prince Michel.
 Not exclusively for wedding parties, they are well appointed and make a convenient option for an overnight stay.

 Earlysville Road North

 One of the closest vineyards to Charlottesville proper is also a recent runaway winner in the Governor’s Cup.
 Chisholm, located near to the Charlottesville Airport, recently won a Gold Medal for their Chambourcin and a Silver Medal for both their Viognier and Rosé.
-Owned and operated by Andrea and Charlie Matheson, Chisholm is gaining popularity throughout the state for its wine, relaxed setting, and music—including serving as a Festy venue.
+Owned and operated by Andrea and Charlie Matheson, Chisholm is gaining popularity throughout the state for its wine, relaxed setting, and live music.

 They’ve recently opened a guest house onsite, a half-mile trek through the woods from the tasting room.
 The four-bedroom house, with 3 full baths, has both a rustic and period feel, and can sleep up to 12 people.
 Ideal for micro-weddings or private parties.
 Prices begin at $500/night with a $200 cleaning fee on top.